RedPitaya/Documentation/appsFeatures/remoteControl/remoteControl.rst

       ``redpitaya_scpi.py`` script is a standard script needed to establish the connection between your PC and Red Pitaya board.
-      Without having this script in the same folder as your python script the execution of your script will fail.
+      Without having this script in the same folder as your Python script the execution of your script will fail.

    .. figure:: scpi-examples.png

 #.
-Open the Terminal and go to the folder containing your python script
+Open the Terminal and go to the folder containing your Python script
-   (``examples_py``) and run: ``python blink.py IP`` where you give an Red Pitaya IP as the argument when calling an execution of the ``blink.py`` example.
+   (``examples_py``) and run: ``Python blink.py IP`` where you give an Red Pitaya IP as the argument when calling an execution of the ``blink.py`` example.
    Example is given bellow where ``192.168.178.108`` is the IP of the Red Pitaya board.